arfaheemshahnawaz-web/studio-bookings-app/README.md

 ## Environment Variables

+Create a `.env` file in the project root using `.env.example` as a reference:

 | Variable            | Description                                             |
 | ------------------- | ------------------------------------------------------- |
 | `VITE_CALENDLY_URL` | Calendly scheduling URL used for the embedded scheduler |